pietvanzoen/piet.me/_posts/blog/2014-05-15-using-env-variables.md

 - To print out a list of all your ENV variables just use the command `env`.
 - To sort the output of ENV alphabetically use `env | sort`.
-- To search for a ENV variable use `env | grep WIBBLE`.
-Remember this is case-sensitive.
+- To search for a ENV variable use `env | grep WIBBLE`. ~~Remember this is case-sensitive~~.
+Be aware that this can be case-sensitive depending on what system/software you're using.

 If you have any questions or corrections just comment or email me.